rdan22/Zephyr/README.md

 ## One Step Further
 The project involved the innovation of breath testing as well as a software system.
 I wanted to take it one step further by building a binary classifier to determine if a user tested positive for DKA.
 I programmed a Support Vector Machine (SVM) model and algorithm in Python.
 SVMs are Supervised Learning algorithms that implement pattern recognition features and training for original data mapped in a new space.
 It was used to delineate binary classification of the data collected in the experiment.

-This project uses $No License$: open source for educational purposes only.
+This project uses **No License**: open source for educational purposes only.
 Look, but do not use for any thing including personal and commercial activities unless you obtain my explicit permission.